 Set a Timeline

-Once you know your closing costs, have a budget in place and know approximately how much money you’ll be able to save each month you should have a good idea of how long it will take to reach your down payment goal.
+Get organized with your time!
+Once you know your closing costs, have a budget in place, and know approximately how much money you’ll be able to save each month you should have a good idea of how long it will take to reach your down payment goal.
 When setting a goal you’ll want to make sure it’s a realistic timeline.
 But remember life happens, so unexpected expenses may pop-up, so make sure to include a buffer in your timeline.
 Once you meet your goal you’ll be able to start looking for your new home!

 Saving money can be challenging for a lot of people, but if they do their homework and come up with a plan it is possible.
 Sometimes saving for a down payment may require some initial sacrifices and can take time, but it will be worth it in the end, so don’t lose hope.